Zianwalk/Personal-portfolio/scheme/README.md

 4. I've prepared some commands can quickly demo and show how it will be,

+    before you see these commands I hope you know,
     there only exists 3 kinds of commands,

     first,  start with ATOM and only ATOM ,